istrate/rhce_rhel_8/sample_exam/README.md

 To work through this exam, you need a total of 5 servres, running RHEL 8 or CentOS 8.
 - One server needs to be configured as control host
-- The other 4 servers are configured as managed servers, using the names
+- The other 4 servers are configured as managed servers, using the names:
   - ansible1.example.com
   - ansible2.example.com
   - ansible3.example.com